Breadth of Products

 Ally Bank has a more traditional banking account.

-Ally has a lineup that includes separate checking, savings, money market accounts and CDs, whereas SoFi is essentially limited to a cash management account on the banking side.
+Ally has a lineup that includes separate checking, savings, money market accounts and CDs, whereas SoFi is essentially limited to a checking and savings account on the banking side.

 SoFi vs. Chime

 Chime allows Chime Checking account holders with direct deposit to build credit with its Chime Credit Builder Secured Visa credit card, which requires no minimum security deposit.
 SoFi doesn’t offer such a benefit.

 However, SoFi offers fee-free access to 55,000-plus Allpoint ATMs, while Chime’s fee-free network is the 38,000-strong MoneyPass network.